nuII0/nv_gpu_control/README.md

 The program makes use of the `nvidia-smi` cli-tool to fetch and control the state of a GPU.
 Per default, `nvidia-smi` requires adminstrative privileges for state-changing operations.

-As a rule of thumb, essentially all GPUs since the year 2011 are supported (Tesla, Quadro, GeForce from Fermi and higher) from `nvidia-smi`.
+As a rule of thumb, essentially all GPUs since the year 2011 are supported (Tesla, Quadro, GeForce from Fermi and higher) by `nvidia-smi`.

 ## Usage
-Add NvGpuControl as dependency and query existing GPUs.
+Add NvGpuControl as dependency and query installed GPUs.

 ```rb
 require "NvGpuControl"